IFTTT Alternatives: For People Ready to Scale

 Pro $50/mo annual-$60/mo

-Integrately One-click automation setups $19.99-$239/mo annual (2k-150k tasks). ~1,300+ apps Very easy Limited advanced features; smaller library than Zapier or Make
+Integrately One-click automation setups $19.99-$239/mo annual (2k-150k tasks).
+1,400+ apps Beginner Fewer advanced tools, smaller library than major competitors, limited customization.

 Workato Enterprise automation and security Usage-based.
 Enterprise editions require sales contact.
-Deep enterprise apps High Expensive; requires technical expertise; no self-serve pricing
+1,200+ apps Expert Opaque pricing, requires technical setup, cloud-first architecture adds steps for hybrid systems.

 Pabbly Connect Budget-friendly automation Free plan